PlasmaPy/PlasmaPy/docs/contributing/pre-commit.rst

 ============

-PlasmaPy uses |pre-commit| to automate code quality checks and perform automated fixes.
+PlasmaPy uses |pre-commit| to automate code quality checks and perform auto-fixes.
 The configuration for pre-commit is in
 |.pre-commit-config.yaml|_.

 .. _pre-commit-troubleshooting: